Cadify/Cadify-User-Manual/docs/cadify/product/drawings.md

 - Value override
 - Extension line gaps
 - Font family, size, underline
-- **Delete** — permanently removes the dimension from the drawing and the Cadify MASTER/API.
+- **Delete**, which permanently removes the dimension from the drawing and the Cadify MASTER/API.

 #### Workflow
 - Create dimensions by selecting edges/points/sketches.